-Each item made under Te De Sura Studio is created in Trinidad, Colorado, and has had one or more lifetimes before becoming upcycled art.
+Each item from Te De Sura Studio is created in Trinidad, Colorado, and has had one or more lifetimes before becoming upcycled art.
 Based on the Te de Sura concept, I also offer mindfulness resources and meditation, and facilitate co-creation projects focused on sustainability, upcycling, and mindful connection with others.
 Want to learn more?
-Contact me, browse the blog, or check out the current upcycled art collection.
-I'll look forward to connecting with you soon.
+Contact me, follow me on Instagram or Facebook, browse the blog, or see samples of the current upcycled art collection.